Welcome to Vital Green ... our pioneering program does 4 good things:

 - No green house (HCFC) gases are produced to make EPS.

-- EPS can be efficiently recycled into new products at a growing number of centers around the country.
+- Can be recycled at some centers located around the country.

 Back to top